-58. One of the most popular tourist attractions in Texas is surely The Alamo in San Antonio.
+One of the most popular tourist attractions in Texas is definitely The Alamo in San Antonio.
 This will forever be remembered as the site where Texans took their last stand against the Mexican army as they fought for independence.

-You’ll enjoy the historical ambiance coupled with modern restaurants and shopping.
-We highly recommend Christmas in San Antonio and a ride on the river to see the carolers.
+You’ll enjoy the historical ambiance on the San Antonio RiverWalk coupled with modern restaurants and shopping.
+We highly recommend Christmas in San Antonio, with a ride on the river to see the carolers and twinkle lights!

 Things to do near San Antonio